RemcoTukker/RemcoTukker.github.io/_mypages/WebRTC Data Channels.md

 WebRTC is primarily intended for peer-to-peer connections, but nothing is stopping a server from being one of the peers.
 In fact, it makes things easier, because the server is always reachable, which means STUN and TURN are not really necessary.
 STUN still has to be configured, but I think TURN can be avoided completely (and otherwise it's just the administrative matter of setting up a TURN server next to you application server).
 The only downside is that there's quite a bit of fluff to WebRTC that is not necessary for server-to-peer connections and it may get in the way.

 A lot of tutorials and example material is somewhat out of date and doesn't include data channels or unordered data streams.
-In the end, I got a solution based on [node-webrtc](https://github.com/js-platform/node-webrtc) (nodejs) for the server to work.
+In the end, I got a simple solution based on [node-webrtc](https://github.com/js-platform/node-webrtc) (nodejs) for the server to work.
 Here's the relevant code samples to get UDP-like data transfer from the browser to the server running; 200 connections should be easily achieved.
 More is possible, but CPU usage became quite high.
 For 500+ connections you might need to switch to an implementation that's optimized for large numbers of data channels.

 Note that you should set up your own STUN server for production use, the google server is only for development.
 STUN is very simple so this shouldn't be an issue.